danielabar/meblog/src/markdown/rails-slack-app-part1.md

 end
 ```

 Now add the associated welcome index view.
 This view generates a link to the Slack OAuth authorization url, with the scopes and client ID we configured earlier.
+We're using `SlackRubyBotServer` to do this.
 The image source is from `platform.slack-edge.com`.

 ```erb
 <%# app/views/welcome/index.html.erb %>